David Ogilvy, 11th Earl of Airlie

-He was born at Florence, Italy.
+He was born at Florence, Grand Duchy of Tuscany.
 He was the third child and elder son of David Ogilvy, 10th Earl of Airlie, and The Hon.
 Henrietta Blanche Stanley.

 Marriage and family

-On 19 January 1886 he married Lady Mabell Frances Elizabeth Gore, daughter of Arthur Gore, 5th Earl of Arran, and Lady Edith Elizabeth Henrietta Jocelyn at St George's, Hanover Square, London, England.
+On 19 January 1886 he married Lady Mabell Frances Elizabeth Gore, daughter of Arthur Gore, 5th Earl of Arran, and Lady Edith Elizabeth Jocelyn at St George's, Hanover Square, London, England.